Activities and experiences in Menorca | SweetMenorca

 Menorca has been declared a Biosphere Reserve by UNESCO, so it is vital that visitors respect its nature.
 Here are some recommendations to take care of the environment:

-• Follow marked trails: When exploring nature, be sure to follow marked routes to avoid damaging local flora and fauna.
+• Follow marked trails: When exploring nature, be sure to follow marked trails to avoid harming local flora and fauna.

-• Don't leave any trash behind: Always carry a bag to dispose of your waste and make sure to recycle whenever possible.
+• Don't leave trash: Always carry a bag to dispose of your waste and be sure to recycle when possible.

-• Avoid disturbing wildlife: Respect the animals you find on your way and do not feed wild ones.
+• Avoid disturbing wildlife: Respect the animals you meet on your way and do not feed wild animals.

-Menorca is a safe island for tourists, but it is advisable to have travel insurance that covers any eventuality.
-If you need medical attention, there are health centres available, especially in the more populated areas.
+Menorca is a safe island for tourists, but it is advisable to have travel insurance to cover any eventuality.
+If you need medical attention, there are health centers available, especially in the most populated areas.
 Some safety tips:

-• Have emergency numbers handy: It is useful to know the local emergency numbers (112 in Europe).
+• Keep emergency numbers handy: It is useful to know the local emergency numbers (112 in Europe).

-• Stay healthy: Wear sunscreen and stay hydrated, especially on the hottest days.
+• Stay healthy: Use sunscreen and stay hydrated, especially on hotter days.

-• Take care of your belongings: As in any tourist destination, keep an eye on your personal items.
+• Take care of your belongings: As in any tourist destination, keep an eye on your personal belongings.

 9. Internet connection